Virginia is about to abolish the death penalty. It was a long, surprising road to get there.

 Northam, who says he has always personally opposed capital punishment, cast a vote for the death penalty in 2009 as a member of the state Senate.

-That year he was among a handful of Democrats — along with the current state attorney general Mark R. Herring (D) — who supported a bill to expand the death penalty to cover accomplices to murder.
+That year he was among a handful of Democrats — along with the current state attorney general Mark R. Herring — who supported a bill to expand the death penalty to cover accomplices to murder.

 Northam said his thinking about the death penalty has since “evolved.”
 He said his father — a 96-year-old retired judge — taught him that “the death penalty consumed such an enormous amount of resources and doesn’t really improve public safety.”